Expert Tips For Posting Videos To Social Media

 Here is an example of a how-to video:

 Now that you’ve figured out what type of video content will work best for your company, it’s time to create and post.
-Here are five rules to follow when you start posting video to social.
+Here are eleven rules to follow when you start posting video to social.

 “The first question you should ask yourself when embarking on your social video journey is, what type of video should I create?”